-- A seven-week online survey was conducted to determine the selection, application and effectiveness of the Softform Premier Active system followed by a retrospective evaluation of its use over a 12-month period. - The objective of the research was to review its effectiveness for patients with grade 3 and 4 pressure ulcers. - Twenty-two surveys were completed by prescribers, including district and community nurses, and community hospital nurses.
+A seven-week online survey was conducted to determine the selection, application and effectiveness of the Softform Premier Active system followed by a retrospective evaluation of its use over a 12-month period.

+• The objective of the research was to review its effectiveness for patients with grade 3 and 4 pressure injuries.

+• Twenty-two surveys were completed by prescribers, including district and community nurses, and community hospital nurses.

-- 75% of the respondents stated they had selected the support surface to improve patient comfort and 67% to improve skin integrity. - 73% selected the support surface to prevent pressure ulcer development. - There were six cases in which the system was selected for the treatment of a pressure ulcer, three recorded as grade 2 and three as grade 3.
+• 75% of the respondents stated they had selected the support surface to improve patient comfort and 67% to improve skin integrity.

+• 73% selected the support surface to prevent pressure injury development would recommend to a friend patient transfer stated they

+• There were six cases in which the system was selected for the treatment of a pressure injury, three recorded as grade 2 and three as grade 3.
 Four located on the sacrum and two on the hips.